osinkolu/FarmX/README.md

 * Farm management tools - enables farmers to track their farming activities and optimize their operations.
 * Weather forecast - provides farmers with up-to-date weather forecasts to help them plan their farming activities.
 * Language translation - bridges the language gap by providing language translation tools for farmers.
+* IoT - get precise soil and climate data from farm.

 ## Technologies Used
 * Flutter - a mobile app SDK for building high-performance, high-fidelity, apps for iOS, Android, and web.
 * TensorFlow - an open-source software library for dataflow and differentiable programming across a range of tasks, including machine learning and deep learning.
 * Google Cloud Platform - a suite of cloud computing services that run on the same infrastructure that Google uses internally for its end-user products.
-*Google Translate - a machine learning-powered language translation tool that provides accurate and high-quality translations across languages.
+* Google Translate - a machine learning-powered language translation tool that provides accurate and high-quality translations across languages.
+* Firebase - Realtime database for IoT.

 ## Installation
 To install the mobile application, follow these steps: